Frank Aydelotte: Institute for Advanced Study

-Upon retiring from Swarthmore in 1940, Aydelotte directed the Institute of Advanced Study in Princeton, New Jersey during and immediately after World War II (1940-1947).
+Upon retiring from Swarthmore in 1940, Aydelotte directed the Institute of Advanced Study in Princeton, New Jersey, during and immediately after World War II (1940-1947).
 He had served on the Board of Directors since 1930.
+Soon after his arrival, he engineered the relocation at Princeton of the Economic and Financial Organization of the League of Nations.
 During Aydelotte's time as the Institute's director, notable faculty included: Albert Einstein, Kurt Gödel, John von Neumann and James Waddell Alexander II.

 Aydelotte was a member of the Anglo-American Committee of Inquiry that recommended Britain allow significantly more Jews to emigrate to Mandatory Palestine after World War II.
 In his diary, he wrote: “I left Washington pretty strongly anti-Zionist...
 But when you see at first hand what these Jews have done in Palestine... the greatest creative effort in the modern world.
 The Arabs are not equal to anything like it and would destroy all that the Jews have done...
 This we must not let them do.”
+However he also was clear in his opposition to the partition of Palestine and his support for equal rights for Arabs and Jews in Palestine.